romikusumabakti/cpp-runner/README.md

-# c-runner README
+# C Runner

-C code quick runner.
-Compile and run code in one click.
+Compile and run C code in one click.

+## Recommended by PUB Education Division

+This extension is highly recommended especially for beginners who want to learn C.

 ## Features

 - No configuration
 - Autopause console
-- Show error
+- Showing all error

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+- Autoset current working directory

 For example if there is an image subfolder under your extension project workspace: